JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 issue: EVAN-5343
 ---

-That is the last post in the series.
-You might want to begin with the first tutorial called [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
+That is the last tutorial in the series.
+The first tutorial of the series is [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html).
 There are also [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html) and [Mapping Function Pointers from C](mapping-function-pointers-from-c.html) tutorials.

 In that tutorial we see how to deal with C strings in Kotlin/Native.
-You will learn how to:
+We will learn how to:
 - [Pass a Kotlin string to C](#passing-kotlin-string-to-c)
 - [Read a C string in Kotlin](#reading-c-strings-in-kotlin)
 - [Receive C string bytes into a Kotlin string](#receiving-c-string-bytes-from-kotlin)

 We need to have a Kotlin compiler on our machines.
-You may want to take a look at the
+The
-[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial for more information on performing this step.
+[A Basic Kotlin Application](basic-kotlin-native-app.html#obtaining-the-compiler) tutorial explains that step in details.
 Let's assume we have a console, where the `kotlinc-native`, `cinterop`, and `klib` commands are available.

 ## Working with C strings